When you work hard, resupply, keep watch, and keep everything running, restore up to 1d6 Supply.

-More rooms and hideout equipment can be gained both during play as well as each time the crew's max Cash reaches a multiple of three for the first time.
+More rooms and hideout equipment can be gained both during play as well as each time the crew's max Supply reaches a multiple of three for the first time.

-For every three max Rep your crew has, create a solid contact or make an existing contact solid.
+For every three max Intel your crew has, create a solid contact or make an existing contact solid.

 When creating your crew you may put your solid contacts anywhere you like on the community map.

-For every three max Strain your crew has, one Corp gains a point of Turmoil from the crew.
+For every three max Strain your crew has, they gain -1 rep with a Corp.

 To create your character: